limentum/limentum.github.io/_vestige/interlude-the-party.md

 "I can't just leave Alex at a party with Chris.
 Those two start shit between each other all the time, and I'd rather not deal with the aftermath of that today."

-"I'm guessing it's safe to assume that Elliot's going too, then?"
+"I'm guessing it's safe to assume Elliot's going too in that case?"

-"He's not big on parties, but he'll usually go if everyone else is, unlike somebody," she says, gesturing towards me.
+"He's not big on parties, but he'll usually go if everyone else is, unlike somebody."
+She gestures towards me.

-"Good one," I reply, unmoving as I keep typing away at my assignment.
+"Good one," I reply, unmoved as I keep typing away at my assignment.

 "Well, we should probably leave soon since we're stopping at Tyler's place on the way."